 We are pleased to share that the Substance Abuse and Mental Health Services Administration (SAMHSA) recently released two funding announcements relevant to Mental Health First Aid.
-Apply now!
+If you are an awardee, here is a toolkit to help you get started.

 Any city, county, state government, school, social service agency, faith-based organization, mental health or addiction provider, college or university, hospital or healthcare system, police department, Fire or EMS department or organization servicing veterans or their families are eligible to apply.